martinmo/dynvoke-jmh-benchmark/results.md

 * All described benchmarks are highly synthetic and only touch a small subset of what could have been measured.
 * Results may vary depending on the runtime environment (hardware, operating system and software, JDK version, etc).

+### Caveats

+Each benchmark has a warmup phase, providing the JVM optimization opportunities which may be unrealistic in real world scenarios.
+In practice, some methods are just called a few times or even only once.
+Depending on the JVM options (see `-Xcomp` and `-XX:CompileTreshold`), method compilation to native code only happens after a certain threshold (e.g., 10000 invocations).
+Additionally, call sites must be linked on their first invocation.
+This first time invocation can especially be costly for `invokedynamic` call sites, because linking happens in a bootstrap method provided by the programmer.

+To see these effects in action, run `./run_warmup_singleshot.sh`, which typically prints lines like these:

+    # Run progress: 0,00% complete, ETA 00:00:00
+    # Fork: 1 of 1
+    # Warmup Iteration   1: 5067,868 us/op
+    # Warmup Iteration   2: 132,388 us/op
+    # Warmup Iteration   3: 80,232 us/op
+    # Warmup Iteration   4: 78,538 us/op
+    # Warmup Iteration   5: 74,499 us/op
+    # Warmup Iteration   6: 73,966 us/op
+    # Warmup Iteration   7: 77,861 us/op
+    # Warmup Iteration   8: 76,433 us/op
+    # Warmup Iteration   9: 72,412 us/op
+    # Warmup Iteration  10: 78,548 us/op

+TL;DR: don't forget to take initialization costs into account.

 ### Setup